 It's better to pay taxes on gains, than to lose principal and deduct losses.

 Paying taxes is a problem, but it's a high class problem.
 It means you made money.
+Reward yourself with the privilege of realizing gains.

 5. If I've done nothing yet, should I sell now?